Skip to content

 Copy this into your follow-up email to the client:

 Hi [Client Name], This is a reminder that Invoice #[NUMBER] for $2,500.00 was due on [DUE DATE] and is now 30 days overdue.
 Per our agreement, a late payment fee of 18% per annum applies to overdue balances.
-Updated amount now due: $2,536.99 (Original: $2,500.00 + Late fee: $36.99) Please arrange payment at your earliest convenience.
+Updated amount now due: $2,536.99 (Remaining balance: $2,500.00 + Late fee: $36.99) If full payment is difficult, please send at least $1,268.49 now and confirm the date for the remaining balance.
+Please arrange payment at your earliest convenience.
 If you have already sent payment, please disregard this notice.
 Thank you, [Your Name]

 Late charge calculator for overdue work